SovereignCloudStack/standards/Standards/scs-0001-v1-sovereign-cloud-standards.md

 ### Deprecation phase (Deprecated)

-When the document is no longer deemed fit for production use, it can be marked as deprecated.
+When a document is no longer deemed fit for production use, it can be marked as deprecated.

 Deprecations SHOULD be announced ahead of their execution by setting the